liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/07-openid-connect-authentication.markdown

 passes user information like name and email, provided the user has authenticated and granted permission.

-## Creating a Client ID with a Provider
+## Creating a Client in OpenID Connect Provider [](id=creating-a-client-in-openid-connect-provider)

-To use OpenID Connect, you must first create a client ID with a provider.
-This is an OAuth 2.0 client ID.
+To use OpenID Connect with @product@, you must first register it as a client in your provider.
+This is an OAuth 2.0 client.
 The process varies by provider:

-1. Navigate to the provider's website and create a client ID.
+1. Navigate to the provider's website and create a client.

-2. During the creation process, you must supply an authorized redirect URL that can process the tokens sent from the provider. @product@'s URL is
+2. During the creation process, you must supply an *authorized redirect URLs* that can process the tokens sent from the provider. @product@'s URL is

         https://[server.domain]/c/portal/login/openidconnect